Compute random acceleration, velocity, and displacement values from a breakpoint table.

-Adding up the area values gives the mean-square acceleration of 36.77 G2, and then taking the square root of this result gives the overall RMS value as 6.064 G RMS.
-Note that the acceleration units of this result will be the square root of the acceleration density units.
-When using density units of (m/s2)2/Hz, the result will be in m/s2.
-When using density units of m2/s3 (which is simply a reduced form of the (m/s2)2/Hz unit), the result will be in m/s2.
+The sum of the area values equates to a mean-square acceleration of 36.77 G2.
+The square root of this value gives an overall RMS value of 6.064 G RMS.
+The acceleration units are the square root of the acceleration density units.
+For a density unit of (m/s2)2/Hz, the result will have a unit of m/s2.
+For a density unit of m2/s3 (a reduced form of (m/s2)2/Hz), the result will have a unit of m/s2.

-The RMS velocity can be computed in the same manner; however the breakpoint numbers need to be converted from acceleration squared/Hz units to velocity squared/Hz units, with appropriate unit conversion, if required.
-This conversion is done using equation (6) which defines the relationship between velocity and acceleration for a sine wave of a given frequency.
+The RMS velocity can be computed the same as acceleration; however, the breakpoint values must be converted from units of acceleration-squared/Hz to velocity-squared/Hz with appropriate unit conversion if required.
+This conversion is performed with Equation (6), which defines the relationship between velocity and acceleration for a sine wave of a given frequency.

-As a result, the equation for the lines connecting the breakpoints, in velocity density, becomes
+As a result, the equation in velocity density for the lines connecting the breakpoints becomes:

-This can be integrated from f1 to f2 to get the area under the velocity line.
+This can be integrated from f1 to f2 to equate the area under the velocity line.

-When slope = 1 we need to use a natural log function.
+When slope = 1, we must use a natural log function.

-Then we can sum the areas as before to get the mean-square velocity, and take the square root to get an RMS velocity value for the random spectrum.
-Also, when using acceleration units in G’s, you also need to apply a conversion factor to get a suitable velocity unit.
-Common conversions are to convert G’s to inches/s2, or to m/s2.
+Then, we can sum the areas to calculate the mean-square velocity, and take the square root of the value to get RMS velocity for the random spectrum.
+When using acceleration unit G, we must also apply a conversion factor to get a suitable velocity unit.
+Common conversions are G to inches/s2 or m/s2.

 Using the previous example, the RMS velocity is computed as follows: